-Brad Staples, David Seigel, Peteris Zilgalvis, Catalin Ivan, Louis De Bruin, and Paul Astengo Discuss Governance and Blockchain at Blockchain for Europe Summit (Boston, MA)
+Brad Staples, David Seigel, Peteris Zilgalvis, Catalin Ivan, Louis De Bruin, and Paul Astengo Discuss Governance and Blockchain at Blockchain for Europe Summit (EU Parliament)

 -Decentralized identity without middlemen is going to be a fundamental pillar of the digital economy like Microsoft and United nations

 -The purpose of governance in the EU should be to maximize the sustainable rate of economic growth

 -Blockchain is actually the first the ideal technology for the European Union because it serves multilevel governance